Roy Lichtenstein: Exhibitions

 In 1964, Lichtenstein became the first American to exhibit at the Tate Gallery, London, on the occasion of the show "'54–'64: Painting and Sculpture of a Decade."
 In 1967, his first museum retrospective exhibition was held at the Pasadena Art Museum in California.
 The same year, his first solo exhibition in Europe was held at museums in Amsterdam, London, Bern and Hannover.
 Lichtenstein later participated in documentas IV (1968) and VI in (1977).

 Lichtenstein had his first retrospective at the Guggenheim Museum in 1969, organized by Diane Waldman.
 The Guggenheim presented a second Lichtenstein retrospective in 1994.
 Lichtenstein became the first living artist to have a solo drawing exhibitions at the Museum of Modern Art from March – June 1987.
+In 2003, the Metropolitan Museum of Art exhibited Roy Lichtenstein on the Roof, six bronze and aluminum sculptures on its roof.

-Recent retrospective surveys include the 2003 "All About Art," Louisiana Museum of Modern Art, in Denmark (which traveled on to the Hayward Gallery, London, Museo Reina Sofia, Madrid, and the San Francisco Museum of Modern Art, until 2005); and "Classic of the New", Kunsthaus Bregenz (2005), "Roy Lichtenstein: Meditations on Art" Museo Triennale, Milan (2010, traveled to the Museum Ludwig, Cologne).
+More recent retrospective surveys include the 2003 "All About Art", Louisiana Museum of Modern Art, in Denmark (which traveled on to the Hayward Gallery, London, Museo Reina Sofia, Madrid, and the San Francisco Museum of Modern Art, until 2005); and "Classic of the New", Kunsthaus Bregenz (2005), "Roy Lichtenstein: Meditations on Art" Museo Triennale, Milan (2010, traveled to the Museum Ludwig, Cologne).

 In late 2010 The Morgan Library & Museum showed Roy Lichtenstein: The Black-and-White Drawings, 1961–1968.
 Another major retrospective opened at the Art Institute of Chicago in May 2012 before going to the National Gallery of Art in Washington, Tate Modern in London, and the Centre Pompidou in Paris in 2013.
-2013:Roy Lichtenstein, Olyvia Fine Art.
-2014: Roy Lichtenstein: Intimate Sculptures, The FLAG Art Foundation.
-Roy Lichtenstein: Opera Prima, Civic Gallery of Modern and Contemporary Arts, Turin.
+Other exhibits include Roy Lichtenstein, Olyvia Fine Art, London in 2013, Roy Lichtenstein: Intimate Sculptures, The FLAG Art Foundation and Roy Lichtenstein: Opera Prima, Civic Gallery of Modern and Contemporary Arts, Turin, both in 2014.
+From October 7, 2016 through March 12, 2017, the Skirball Cultural Center in Los Angeles had on view Pop for the People: Roy Lichtenstein in L.A.
 2018: Exhibition at The Tate Liverpool, Merseyside, United Kingdom.

 Collections

-In 1996 the National Gallery of Art in Washington, D.C. became the largest single repository of the artist's work when Lichtenstein donated 154 prints and 2 books.
+In 1996 the National Gallery of Art in Washington, D.C. became the largest single repository of the artist's work when Lichtenstein donated 154 prints and two books.
 The Art Institute of Chicago has several important works by Lichtenstein in its permanent collection, including Brushstroke with Spatter (1966) and Mirror No. 3 (Six Panels) (1971).
 The personal holdings of Lichtenstein's widow, Dorothy Lichtenstein, and of the Roy Lichtenstein Foundation number in the hundreds.
 In Europe, the Museum Ludwig in Cologne has one of the most comprehensive Lichtenstein holdings with Takka Takka (1962), Nurse (1964), Compositions I (1964), besides the Frankfurt Museum für Moderne Kunst with We rose up slowly (1964) and Yellow and Green Brushstrokes (1966).
 Outside the United States and Europe, the National Gallery of Australia's Kenneth Tyler Collection has extensive holdings of Lichtenstein's prints, numbering over 300 works.
 In total there are some 4,500 works thought to be in circulation.